 Is there an area in your home that you can’t live without?
 Is there a space in your home that you need to function properly?
 For me, this is a mudroom.
 I NEED a drop zone for book bags, purses, keys, shoes, and all our JUNK!
 With two kiddos running around, my house is rarely a clean and tidy space.
 That’s why I rely on a entryway or mudroom to organize the chaos.
 When we moved in to our rustic beach cottage I knew my first project needed to be project mudroom!
 I wanted to add a little more color and rustic charm to my budget friendly coastal cottage mudroom.

-Unlike my last DIY modern farmhouse mudroom makeover (you can see it HERE), I wanted to add more texture and color.
+Unlike my last DIY modern farmhouse mudroom makeover, I wanted to add more texture and color.

 As always, I needed to create it on a budget.
-So when I was walking through Walmart and saw a $59 shelf that I could repurpose as a bench, that’s when I knew I had my coastal cottage mudroom plan.
+So when I was walking through Walmart and saw a $59 shelf that I could repurpose as a bench (FYI the price has gone up since this post was written), that’s when I knew I had my coastal cottage mudroom plan.

 Let me share the beginnings of this bare mudroom: